Constructing Wadge classes: Relativization: basic facts

 We will solve the problem by using Wadge classes in $\omega^\omega$ to parametrize Wadge classes in arbitrary spaces.
 Roughly, using this approach, two Wadge classes $\bL$ in $Z$ and $\bL'$ in $W$ will be ``the same'' if there exists a Wadge class $\bG$ in $\omega^\omega$ such that $\bG(Z)=\bL$ and $\bG(W)=\bL'$.
 We will refer to this process as relativization.
 This is essentially due to Louveau and Saint-Raymond (see \cite[Theorem 4.2]{louveausaintraymondc}), but here we tried to give a more systematic exposition.
 Furthermore, as we mentioned in Section \ref{sectionintroduction}, this topic does not appear at all in \cite{louveaub}.

 The reason why we used the word ``roughly'' is that, in order for relativization to work, the Wadge classes in question have to be non-selfdual (see the discussion at the end of Section \ref{sectionwadgebasic}).
-Furthermore, the ambient spaces $Z$ and $W$ are generally assumed to be be zero-dimensional and Polish, even though for some results the assumption ``Polish'' can be relaxed to ``Borel''.\footnote{\,This stronger form of relativization will be needed in the proof of Theorem \ref{kuratowskitheorem}.}
+Furthermore, the ambient spaces $Z$ and $W$ are generally assumed to be be zero-dimensional and Polish, even though for some results the assumption ``Polish'' can be relaxed to ``Borel'',\footnote{\,This form of relativization will be needed in the proof of Theorem \ref{everyclasshasalevelprelim}.} or even dropped altogether.

+Lemma \ref{relativization}, whose straightforward proof is left to the reader, gives several ``reassuring'' and extremely useful facts about relativization.
 Lemma \ref{relativizationprelim} gives equivalent definitions of $\bG(Z)$.
-These are employed in the proof of Lemma \ref{relativization}, which gives several ``reassuring'' and extremely useful facts about relativization.
-Finally, Lemma \ref{relativizationexistsunique} shows that every Wadge class can by obtained through relativization, and in a unique way.
+An important application of these appears in the proof of Lemma \ref{relativizationsubspace}, which shows that relativization is well-behaved with respect to subspaces.
+As another application, observe that if $\bS$ is a nice topological pointclass and $\Det(\bS(\omega^\omega))$ holds, then $\bG(Z)\subseteq\bS(Z)$ whenever $\bG\in\NSDS(\omega^\omega)$ and $Z$ is a zero-dimensional Borel space.
+Finally, Lemma \ref{relativizationexistsunique} shows that every non-selfdual Wadge class can be obtained through relativization, and in a unique way.

 \begin{definition}[Louveau, Saint-Raymond] Given a space $Z$ and $\bG\subseteq\PP(\omega^\omega)$, define

 \end{definition}